 - You will use the addon in a custom cluster blueprint

-This recipe describes the steps to create and use a custom cluster blueprint using the Rafay Console.
+This recipe describes the steps to create and use a custom cluster blueprint using the Web Console.
 The entire workflow can also be fully automated and embedded into an automation pipeline.

-- You have already provisioned or imported one or more Kubernetes clusters using Rafay.
+- You have already provisioned or imported one or more Kubernetes clusters using the controller.

 - You have Helm CLI installed locally to download required Helm charts